yuvalsher/GettingDataProject/README.md

 in the future, in that they are not hardcoded into the script.

 R Libraries used: dplyer
+Note: This script was written on Windows.
+For other OSs, you may need to change the paths used when loading data files, and replace "\\" with "/".

 ### 1. Preparations: Download the data files, and load into R.
 1.1  Download the dataset ZIP file from: